xmos/lib_qadc/doc/programming_guide/qadc.rst

 The curve will always remain monotonic increasing however the effect of noise (present in all ADCs) and the use of post processing (filtering and hysteresis)  reduces the real life affect to a couple of percent of the travel, too a point where it may be unnoticeable.

 Where the potentiometer end to end resistance is higher than set in the model, flat spot effect will be seen due to a higher than expected RC constant when the potentiometer is near to the GPIO input threshold voltage.
 Where the potentiometer end to end resistance is lower than set in the model, the inflection effect will be see due to the RC time constant being shorter than expected.

+The small steps close to zero and full scale settings are caused by the QADC not being able to charge the capacitor past the threshold voltage due to the potenial divider effect of the series resistor and the potentiometer equivalent series resistance.

 Overall, it is recommended to use the `Potentiometer` approach in cases where the potentiometer tolerance is up to 20% and a manufacturing test is not practical.